Pie-Maker to Increase Staff and Turnover

 “The professional connections I’ve made though Boost have also really helped me.
 Being able to get in touch with Yusuf for advice is like having another little door I can knock on,” she said.
 “Andrew Leeming from Boost introduced me to Lancashire Forum, a peer network and business growth programme and I have really gained a greater business insight through this programme.”

 While there may only be a small number of opportunities open at this time, we one day hope to see Pie Mezzanae joining us as an employer in search of a larger number of staff members.
-Any interested businesses within the food and drink industry are able to recruit with us here.
+Any interested businesses within the food and drink industry wanting to recruit then take a look at our Employer zone.

 Programmes like Boost can be hugely beneficial for small businesses who are looking to grow within the UK.
 They provide access to resources and help that are normally inaccessible to those with smaller budgets, meaning that they can gain the expertise to get to that next level.
 The mentorship from more experienced members of the business community is also essential for anyone looking to grow without having to hire more established employees – who normally come at a premium wage packet that could put them out of reach.